 Many of our clients face this situation: You run a new business, and you're about to sign your first major contract.
 In order to finalize the deal, you need proof of commercial general liability insurance.
 You need to get coverage quickly and attach a copy of the general liability certificate to the final contract.

-In situations like this, Insureon can help you get covered and email you an insurance certificate right away.
+In situations like this, Insureon can help you get covered and email you the certificate of insurance right away.
 A business can often get coverage on the same day you contact us.

 Because we've worked with thousands of small businesses, we know you sometimes need coverage immediately to sign a new contract.
 That's why we hire expert insurance agents who can help get you covered quickly.